calebhskim/poly-rides-web/README.md

 # poly-rides-web
 Web implementation of the PolyRides application using React, Redux, and Firebase.
-Poly rides web looks to provide an easily searchable interface for the Cal Poly Rideshare facebook page along with providing a smooth platform to request and post rides.
+Polyrides web looks to provide an easily searchable interface for the Cal Poly Rideshare facebook page along with providing a smooth platform to request and post rides.

 ## Install
 To install this project you will need [yarn](https://yarnpkg.com/).